emilyr1226/codingquiz9/README.md

 The space comlexity of MiniMaxSum is O(1).This because we are not using more space than our input list.

 Weighted Uniform Strings:
-The time complexity of Weighted Uniform Strings is O(n).This is because first we initialize a HashMap, which is constant.
+The time complexity of Weighted Uniform Strings is O(n^2).This is because first we initialize a HashMap, which is constant.
 Next, we convert characters to an array, which is linear.
 Next, we have a for-loop with constant work, which is linear.
 Then, we have another for loop with constant work, which is linear.
-Lastly, we have a third for-loop with constant work, which is linear.
-Thus, the time complexity is linear.
+Lastly, we have a third for-loop with looking at what is contained in a list, which takes O(n^2).
+Thus, the time complexity is O(n^2).
 The space comlexity of Weighted Uniform String is O(n).
 This is because we use more space than our input list and string with our hashmaps.